History of JD Vance in Timeline

 July 2024: Selected as Trump's Running Mate

-In July 2024, a CNN poll analysis after the Republican National Convention showed a net-negative approval rating for JD Vance.
-Concerns about Vance's public reception led some to question his selection as a running mate.
+In July 2024, after the Republican National Convention, a CNN poll analysis showed a net-negative approval rating for JD Vance, leading some to question his selection as a running mate.

-July 2024: Vance on Kamala Harris
+July 2024: Vance comments on Harris

-In August 2024, JD Vance backtracked from his suggestion that parents should have more voting power than non-parents.
+In August 2024, JD Vance backtracked from his earlier suggestion that parents should have more voting power than non-parents.

-August 2024: Vance on Trump's Abortion Ban Veto
+August 2024: Vance on abortion ban

-In August 2024, following criticism of his past remarks, JD Vance said that a vice president doesn't really matter and that Kamala Harris has been a bad vice president.
+In August 2024, following criticism of his past remarks and political positions, JD Vance stated in an interview that a vice president "doesn't really matter" and that "Kamala Harris has been a bad vice president."

-September 2024: Our Ohio Renewal Foundation Spending Freeze
+September 2024: Our Ohio Renewal Foundation Funds

 As of September 2024, the Our Ohio Renewal Foundation had not spent any funds since 2019.

-In September 2024, JD Vance made allegations of Haitian illegal immigrants draining social services and causing chaos in Springfield, Ohio, with reports of pets being abducted and eaten by people who shouldn't be in the country.
+In September 2024, JD Vance made allegations of "Haitian illegal immigrants draining social services and generally causing chaos all over Springfield, Ohio and having abducted and eaten people's pets".
+These allegations were later discredited by Springfield authorities.

-September 2024: Trump Responds to Vance's Statement
+September 2024: Trump responds to Vance's statement

-September 2024: Vance Speaks at Town Hall Event
+September 2024: Vance speaks at town hall

-In late September 2024, JD Vance spoke at a western Pennsylvania town hall event organized by Lance Wallnau, who has promoted election denialism and called Kamala Harris a demon.
+In late September 2024, JD Vance spoke at a western Pennsylvania town hall event organized by Lance Wallnau, who has promoted election denialism and called Kamala Harris a "demon".

 October 1, 2024: Vice Presidential Debate